toddledev/documentation/docs/15-connecting-data/06-advanced-api-features/index.md

 1. Go to the **Timeout** field
 2. Enter a value in milliseconds or use a formula

-If the API doesn't respond within this time, the request will be canceled and an error will be triggered.
+If the API does not respond within this time, the request will be canceled and an error will be triggered.

 This is particularly important for:

-- Preventing SSR from hanging on slow API responses
+- Preventing server-side rendering from hanging on slow API responses
 - Improving user experience by failing fast when services are unresponsive
 - Implementing fallback behaviors for unreliable APIs